Competitive Erosion is Conformally Invariant: Interface dynamics

 \section{Interface dynamics}

-\nin In 2003, Propp introduced \emph{competitive erosion}: a graph-theoretic model of interface dynamics maintained in equilibrium by equal and opposing forces.
-The model has the following underlying data: \begin{itemize} \item A finite connected graph $G=(V,E)$ with vertex set $V$ and edge set $E$. \item Probability measures $\mu_1$ and $\mu_2$ on $V$. \item An integer $0 \leq k \leq \#V-1$. \end{itemize} \emph{Competitive erosion} is a discrete-time Markov chain $(S(t))_{t \geq 0}$ on the space One time step is defined by
+In 2003, Propp introduced \emph{competitive erosion}: a graph-theoretic model of interface dynamics maintained in equilibrium by equal and opposing forces.
+The model has the following underlying data: \begin{itemize} \item A finite connected graph $G=(V,E)$ with vertex set $V$ and edge set $E$. \item Probability measures $\mu_1$ and $\mu_2$ on $V$. \item An integer $0 \leq k \leq |V|-1$. \end{itemize} \emph{Competitive erosion} is a discrete-time Markov chain $\{{\rm{CE}}(t)\}_{t \geq 0}$ on the space $\left\{S\subset V:|S|=k \right\}.$ One time step is defined by

-where $X_t$ is the first site in $S(t)^c$ visited by a simple random walk whose starting point has distribution $\mu_1$; and $Y_t$ is the first site in $S(t) \cup \{X_t\}$ visited by an independent simple random walk whose starting point has distribution $\mu_2$.
-As in Fig. \ref{formation23} we will think of every vertex colored either `blue' or `red' and $S(t)$ will denote the set of blue vertices.

-If the distributions $\mu_1$ and $\mu_2$ have well-separated supports, one expects that these dynamics separate the graph into coherent red and blue territories. \\
+where $X_t$ is the first site in $V\setminus{\rm{CE}}(t)$ visited by a simple random walk, whose starting point has distribution $\mu_1$; and $Y_t$ is the first site in ${\rm{CE}}(t) \cup \{X_t\}$ visited by an independent simple random walk, whose starting point has distribution $\mu_2$.
+We will think of every vertex in $V$ as colored either `blue' or `red' and ${\rm{CE}}(t)$ will denote the set of blue vertices, and accordingly we rename the starting measures $\mu_1$ and $\mu_2$ as $\mu_{\rm{B}}$ and $\mu_{\rm{R}}$ respectively.
+If the blue and red sources $\mu_{\rm{B}}$ and $\mu_{\rm{R}}$ have well-separated supports, one expects that the dynamics separates the graph into coherent red and blue territories.